 Dr. Winterowd, his wife, and two daughters live on a small hobby farm with a dozen black angus cattle, a handful of barn cats, and an old llama named Brownie.
 Dr. Winterowd is rarely seen at work without one of his dogs close by.
 He enjoys racquetball, construction and driving his old dump truck in his spare time.

 Dr. Jill Johnson received her DVM in 1994 from Texas A&M University and joined a large animal practice in Houston.
 She moved back to Iowa in 2002 and joined Linn Animal Hospital and their sister clinic, Park Towne Animal Hospital, in 2004.

 Dr. Johnson's special interests are internal medicine and soft tissue surgery.
-A certified veterinary chiropractitioner, she uses spinal adjustment as a complimentary modality in the treatment of neck and back problems.
-She is a member of the AVMA, IVMA and LCVMA.
+A certified veterinary chiropractitioner, she uses spinal adjustment as a complementary modality in the treatment of neck and back problems.
+She is a member of the AVMA, IVMA, and LCVMA.